jbcoe/value_types/DRAFT.md

 ### Small object optimisation for `polymorphic`

-`polymorphic` could be designed to make use of a small object optimisation.
-A small object optimisation uses a buffer to potentially store the owned object and avoid allocating memory.
+`polymorphic` could be designed to include a small object optimisation.
+Small object optimisation uses a buffer to potentially store the owned object and avoid allocating memory.
 This would make move construction more complicated as the owned object must be moved from one buffer to another potentially invoking allocations if the owned object's move constructor allocates memory.